utah-cs4470-sp23/class/assignment1/README.md

   be collapsed into a single NEWLINE token.
 The list of tokens produced by your lexer must never contain more than one consecutive NEWLINE token.

+- Line continuations (backslash at the end of a line) likewise do not correspond to tokens.
+The lexer should just take them into account when handling whitespace.

-- Comments do not turn into tokens, they are simply eaten by the lexer.
+- Comments also do not turn into tokens, they are simply eaten by the lexer.
 Be particularly careful to avoid emitting multiple consecutive NEWLINE tokens in the presence of comments in the input.